JanaRubiano/Hangman_Game/README.md

   ```bash
     pip install wonderwords
   ```
-  or downloading the requirements file and running the following command in a virtual environment:
+  or downloading the requirements file and running the following command in a virtual environment (more about this in  _Steps to install the game_):

   ```bash
     py -m pip install -r requirements.txt